Alexandre Bonvin bio photo

 In order to follow this tutorial you only need a web browser, a text editor, and PyMOL (freely available for most operating systems) on your computer in order to visualize the input and output data.

-Further, the required data to run this tutorial are the same as for the DisVis tutorial and should be downloaded from here.
+Further, the required data to run this tutorial are the same as for the DisVis tutorial and should be aquired from this download link.
 Once downloaded, make sure to unpack the archive.

 HADDOCK general concepts